PKU-Alignment/safety-gymnasium/docs/components_of_environments/objects/geom.rst

 Used to model the target location in the environment.

-- In the general setting: get closer to the location of Goal to get a positive reward, and vice versa to get a negative reward, arrive to get the task completion reward, after which the target location will be refreshed.
+- In the general setting: Get closer to the location of Goal to get a positive reward, and getting farther will cause a negative reward.
+Arrive to get the task completion reward, after which the target location will be refreshed.

 Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^